19hours/sg-statutes/Acts/Planning Act.md

 [17/2005 wef 15/07/2005]

+(1A) If entry to any land for the purposes of subsection (1)(a) cannot be obtained, the competent authority may —

+(a) where the competent authority has reasonable cause to believe that evidence of a contravention of this Act can be found on the land;

+(b) after declaring his office and producing his identification card where a demand is made for him to do so;

+(c) with such force as is necessary to obtain entry; and

+(d) with such assistants and workmen as are necessary,

+break open any outer or inner door or window on the land, forcibly enter the land and every part of the land, or remove by force any obstruction to such entry.

+[Act 7 of 2017 wef 15/05/2017]

-(2) The competent authority may take photographs of the land and any property or material found thereon and such other steps as he may consider necessary without involving any search or seizure of any premises, thing or person.
+(2) The competent authority may take photographs, or audio or video recordings of the land and any property or material found thereon and such other steps as he may consider necessary without involving any search or seizure of any premises, thing or person.

+[Act 7 of 2017 wef 15/05/2017]

 (3) The occupier of any premises shall, if required by the competent authority —